Do tissues give you acne?

 Instead of caring for your delicate skin, these tissues harbour ingredients that clog pores and cause irritation.
 Not good."

-So what are your options that are safe, sustainable and affordable?
+So what tissue options that are safe, sustainable and affordable?

 1. Opt for plain tissues without added benefits.
 Choose to use a natural balm or salve instead to soothe your skin.
 Unfortunately tissues made from recycled paper sound appealing but have had more processing and the varieties we have trialled are still rough on the skin.